 Starting with the Galaxy S5, Samsung has been building fingerprint readers into the home buttons of its flagship devices.
 Their primary purpose is to give owners an alternative way of unlocking their phones.
 But some apps, such as LastPass, also take advantage of the hardware.
 Now another password manager has added support.

 Dashlane's biometic authentication lets you swipe your fingerprint to automatically log in to sites or autofill information.
 It works on the Galaxy S5, S6, Note 4, and Note Edge.
+Dashlane will prompt you to enable the extra security when you fire up the app on one of these devices.
 Read More

 A few Android phones have sported fingerprint readers over the years, but these were all using software built specifically by the OEM for the device.
 We're now hearing whispers that Google is planning to build fingerprint reaching technology into the core of Android when M is announced at I/O next week.